KyleJKC/KyleJKC/README.md

-**What's up, this is Kyle, a high school student in the Bay Area.**
+**What's up, this is Kai Cheng, also known as Kyle.
+I do some interesting stuff.**

 📬 Email: <kj@kylejin.com> 🧑‍💻 Website: <https://kylejin.com>